holderbp/nlme_mcmc/README.md

 > conda activate stats
 ```

-The bash script `runit` allows for an easy unattended run (How to create a new project, Step 8), creating a unique timestamp for the log and error output files.
+The bash script `runit` allows for an easy unattended run (see *How to create a new project*, Step 8), creating a unique timestamp for the log and error output files.

 The following three modules are static and provide the structure of the model, code for running the MCMC, and other related tasks: